Scripting language

-A scripting language or script language is a programming language that is used to manipulate, customize, and automate the facilities of an existing system.
-Scripting languages are usually interpreted at runtime rather than compiled.
+In computing, a script is a relatively short and simple set of instructions that typically automate an otherwise manual process.
+The act of writing a script is called scripting.
+A scripting language or script language is a programming language that is used for scripting.

+Originally, scripting was limited to automating shells in operating systems, and languages were relatively simple.
+Today, scripting is more pervasive and some scripting languages include modern features that allow them to be used to develop application software also.

+Overview

-A scripting language's primitives are usually elementary tasks or API calls, and the scripting language allows them to be combined into more programs.
-Environments that can be automated through scripting include application software, text editors, web pages, operating system shells, embedded systems, and computer games.
-A scripting language can be viewed as a domain-specific language for a particular environment; in the case of scripting an application, it is also known as an extension language.
-Scripting languages are also sometimes referred to as very high-level programming languages, as they sometimes operate at a high level of abstraction, or as control languages, particularly for job control languages on mainframes.
+A scripting language can be a general-purpose programming language or a domain-specific language for a given environment.
+When embedded in an application, it may be called an extension language.

+A scripting language is sometimes referred to as very high-level programming language if it operates at a high level of abstraction, or as a control language, especially for job control languages on mainframe computers.

-The term scripting language is also used in a wider sense, namely, to refer to dynamic high-level programming languages in general; some are strictly interpreted languages, while others use a form of compilation.
+The term scripting language is sometimes used in a wider sense, to refer to dynamic high-level programming languages in general.
+Some are strictly interpreted languages, while others use a form of compilation.

 In this context, the term script refers to a small program in such a language; typically, contained in a single file, and no larger than a few thousand lines of code.

-The spectrum of scripting languages ranges from small to large, and from highly domain-specific language to general-purpose programming languages.
+The scope of scripting languages ranges from small to large, and from highly domain-specific language to general-purpose programming languages.
 A language may start as small and highly domain-specific and later develop into a portable and general-purpose language; conversely, a general-purpose language may later develop special domain-specific dialects.